Ketchikan Trolley Tour and Saxman Native Village Photo Op

-- Creek Street: Have you camera ready has you pass this antique boardwalk complete with clapboard houses, curio shops, and restaurants along a rushing creek- seriously one of the most beautiful places to shop and watch the hordes of salmon swim upstream.
+- Creek Street: Have your camera ready as you pass this antique boardwalk complete with clapboard houses, curio shops, and restaurants along a rushing creek- seriously one of the most beautiful places to shop and watch the hordes of salmon swim upstream.

 - Saxman Native Village: Known for having the largest collection of standing totem poles, you'll have many to choose from when you take a pic alongside a pole of your choice.

 - Shopping: Be sure to pop into the gift shop to take a little piece of Ketchikan home with you!

 Jump onto Ketchikan's historic red trolleys and discover a place where both men and salmon swam upstream.
 Ketchikan's historic Creek Street was once full of brothels and babes before it became a thriving tourist destination.
 You'll have the chance to explore Ketchikan's infamous Red Light district on your own during your trolley tour of Alaska's oldest city.

 At the turn of the 20th century, Ketchikan's Creek Street was a roaring place.
 Miners, fishermen, and loggers caroused and drank, visiting the ladies of the clapboard brothels lining the boardwalk at Creek Street.
 Scantily clad girls paraded their goods behind lace curtains – though drinking was against the law, prostitution wasn't.

 But the police were known to conduct a raid from time to time, and men with spouses at home were in need of making a quick exit.
 The Married Man's Trail was the perfect escape route – it wound up through the trees, hidden in forest, with some gaping views of the town and harbor below.